not-kennethreitz/team/ambassadors/_apply_here.md

 ------------

-If you'd like to be an Ambassador Trainee, please email me@kennethreitz.org.
+If you'd like to be an Ambassador Trainee, please open an issue on this repo.

 Please be sure to include the following: